mhu10/scPanoView/README.md

 ## Tutorial ##

-Plese refer to the manuaul( *"PanoViewManual.pdf"* ) for details of executing **PanoView** algorithm in python.
+Plese refer to the manuaul ( *"PanoViewManual.pdf"* ) for details of executing **PanoView** algorithm in python.

-For the tutorial in the manual, please download *"ExamplePollen.zip"* and upzip it into your python working directory.
+For running tutorial in the manual, please download *"ExamplePollen.zip"* and upzip it into your python working directory.